ndhorton/rb130/lesson1_throwaway_notes.md

 Importantly, you want to make sure these tasks are performed in a set order, which could be a source of errors if they are not automated with Rake.

+It seems that `Rakefile` is the most common name for a Rakefile.

 Back to Lesson 3